sharif-dev/transfer-apk-file-to-source-code/README.md

 ##### if you are on windows
 Open command prompt.
 Then change directory to dex2jar folder and write ```d2j-dex2jar classes.dex```.
 Now you have the    classes.dex.dex2jar file in the dex2jar folder.
 ##### if you are on linux/mac:
 Open terminal.
 Then change directory to dex2jar folder and write ```./d2j-dex2jar.sh classes.dex```.
-Now you have the classes.dex.dex2jar file in the dex2jar folder.
+Now you have the classes.dex.dex2jar file in the dex2jar folder. if you have an error "permission denied" write ```chmod a+x *.sh``` to fix it.
 <p align="center">
 <img src="./pic/2.png" width="400" height="300">
 </p>